-3.4 Compressors are to be so installed that no harmful gases can be sucked in.
+3.4 Compressors are to be so installed that no harmful gases and oil vapours can be sucked in.

 3.5 Oxygen compressors are to be installed in separate spaces with adequate ventilation.

 3.6 Compressors must be equipped with adequately designed suction filters, coolers and water separators.